slint-ui/slint/docs/reference/src/language/concepts/focus.md

 }
 ```

-After the focus is cleared, keyboard input to the window is discarded, until another element is explicitly
+After clearing the focus, keyboard input to the window is discarded until another element is explicitly
 focused.
 For example by calling `focus()`, an element acquiring focus when the user clicks on it, or when
 pressing tab and the first focusable element is found.